Can You Collect Unemployment If You Get Fired?

 When the hearing ends, the referee will make a decision, and if he/she rules in your favor, you may want to consider talking to your attorney about a wrongful termination suit against your former employer.

-Moving Forward With a Wrongful Termination Suit
+Filing a Wrongful Termination Lawsuit

 You and your attorney will evaluate the facts and law outside the constraints of the “misconduct” standard imposed under the unemployment laws.
-If you do have a viable basis to challenge your termination, you will follow the procedures of a wrongful termination claim.
+If you do have a viable basis to challenge your termination, you must follow the procedures of a wrongful termination claim.
 For example, you will first have to file with the Equal Employment Opportunity Commission (EEOC) and the Florida Commission on Human Relations (FCHR).
-However, Florida is an at-will employment state, so even if you were awarded unemployment benefits, your former employer may claim that they fired you for a lawful reason.
+However, as mentioned above, Florida is an at-will employment state, so even if you were awarded unemployment benefits, your former employer might claim that they fired you for a lawful reason.

 If you feel that you were unfairly denied unemployment benefits or wrongfully terminated through no fault of your own, it may be in your best interest to contact an unemployment law attorney.